 Meet old and new friends.
-Check in at Registration indoors, to get your Bike the Creek handle bar tag, passport and map and purchase a T-shirt, if you wish.
+Check in at Registration indoors, to get your Bike the Creek handle bar tag, passport map and purchase a T-shirt, if you wish.
 Visit our sponsor booths to see what’s new.
 It’s not a race!
 Pick up passport stamp at each pavilion for a chance to win valuable prizes.
 Return to Jim Archdekin for final stamp at Peel Waste pavilion.
 Visit registration again to turn in your passport stamps for prize tickets.
 Enjoy lunch complements of Region of Peel Walk+Roll.
-Volunteers at Peel Waste pavilion will help you separate your lunch waste for proper recycling.
+Sierra Club volunteers at Peel Waste pavilion will help you separate your lunch waste for proper recycling.

 Helmet use with fastened chin strap is strongly encouraged, and is mandatory for those under 18.
 Parents have a duty to ensure helmet use for children under 16.
 Riders are photographed for promotional purposes.
 Routes are carefully planned and may be subject to change should situations arise.
-Do pay attention to 2018 Bike the Creek Rider Briefing instructions, course volunteers and route signage.
-All Route Rides are officially over at 1:30pm.
+Do pay attention to rider briefing instructions, course volunteers and route signage.
+All Route Rides are officially over at 1:30 pm.

-You are encouraged to have your bicycle professionally tuned-up so you can ride worry-free.
-Visit our sponsors The Cyclepath Brampton, Caledon Hills Cycling or call Vélofix Caledon.
-Should you need some assistance before the start of the event, minor bike repairs will be available at registration, complements of our sponsor Vélofix Caledon.
-Our mechanics were very busy last year, so plan ahead!
-Should you have a break down on the route, you can contact Vélofix Caledon at email@example.com or 1-855-835-6349.
+Should you need some minor assistance before the start of the event, minor bike adjustments only will be available at registration, complements of Vélofix Caledon, Matteo’s Mobile Bicycle Repair.
+Our mechanics were very busy last year, so don’t be disappointed, plan ahead!

 If you need to rent a bike, check out our Sponsor, Caledon Hills Cycling, for their selection of hybrid bikes!
 Don’t be left out because you don’t have wheels!